The ACTIONFINDER: An unsupervised deep learning algorithm for calculating actions and the acceleration field from a set of orbit segments: Introduction

-While actions and angles are thus undoubtedly useful, they are not always easy to calculate.
-Indeed, the only potentials in which the actions are expressed analytically are those of from the family of isochrone models of which the Kepler and spherical harmonic potentials are special cases.
+The present paper represents the first step of a research program aimed at using deep neural networks to perform the canonical transformation to (and from) actions and angles variables.
+The ultimate goal of our research program will be to apply such methods to galaxy simulations (when close to equilibrium) in a cosmological context as well as to real ({\it Gaia}) data.
+The present paper, while still limited in scope, is aimed at setting the stage for these future endeavors.
+Indeed, actions and angles, while undoubtedly useful, are not always easy to calculate.
+The only potentials in which the actions are expressed analytically are those of from the family of isochrone models of which the Kepler and spherical harmonic potentials are special cases.
 Although this model is very useful, it does not provide a good approximation to interesting stellar systems (other than those dominated by a central object).
 Substantial theoretical efforts were therefore undertaken over the past decades to calculate approximations for the transformation from position $\pmb{x}$ and velocity $\pmb{v}$ to $\pmb{J}$ and $\pmb{\theta}$, and conversely, for more general and realistic galactic potentials. \citet{McGill1990} developed a method known as the Torus Mapping \citep[see][for a modern version]{Binney2016}, starting from action-angle coordinates in an isochrone potential, close enough but different from the true potential.
 Their insight was to search for a generating function in order to transform from the true actions and angles to those of the isochrone.
 This generating function is expressed as a Fourier series expansion on the isochrone angles, the fitted Fourier coefficients being such that the true Hamiltonian remains, after the associated canonical transformation, constant for a set of true actions.
 Once this generating function is found, the transformation from actions and angles to positions and velocities is known.
 For the reciprocal transformation, one usually relies on separable potentials, denoted St\"ackel potentials \citep[e.g.][]{deZeeuw85, Famaey03}, for which three exact integrals of the motion exist.
 These potentials are best expressed in spheroidal coordinates, associated to a focal distance directly related to the first and second derivatives of the St\"ackel potential.
 This focal distance can be computed for the true potential at any configuration space point as if the potential was a St\"ackel one, and the corresponding integrals of the motion and respective actions can be evaluated.
 This method introduced by \citet{Binney12} is known as the ``St\"ackel fudge".
 Unfortunately, this transformation is not the exact inverse of the one going from actions and angles to positions and velocities as obtained from the Torus Mapping.
 All these methods are reviewed in \citet{Sanders2016}, and have all been implemented in the {\tt AGAMA} dynamics package \citep[][]{Vasiliev2018,2019MNRAS.482.1525V}.